GeorgeDominise/team7repo/readme.md

 # How To Use The Website
 - UI is interactive.
 "Settings" and "Log Out" can be found in the dropdown menu below "Account" (assuming you have logged in).
-- In order to sell an item (currently), use ipython3 and follow these steps:
+- In order to sell an item, create and log in using the buttons in the top right corner.
+In the dropdown for "account", select "Sell Wares".
--    from app import db
--    from app.models import User, Item
--    // If already created user, find user with User.query.all().
-If not, create user using Register button.
--    i = Item(name="name", price=0, description="description", image_url="image url", author=user)
--    db.session.add(i)
--    db.session.commit()

 # Libraries Needed To Run The Project
 - flask
 - flask-login
 - flask-msearch
 - flask-wtf
+- flask-migrate
+- config

 # Responsibilities
 Kyo Lee